Country information for Finland - Systems of support and specialist provision

-Measures will be taken to promote the adoption of the basic education quality criteria by means of government subsidies and in-service training promoting regional co-operation in quality assurance, among others.
+Measures to promote the basic education quality criteria include government subsidies and in-service training promoting regional co-operation in quality assurance, among others.
 The basic education quality criteria will be updated and expanded to include quality criteria for learners’ morning and afternoon activities.

 Intensified and special support in basic education to be supported

 Amendments to the Basic Education Act concerning intensified and special support came into force at the beginning of 2011.
-However, the new provisions on learner welfare services and data protection were applied from August 2010.
-The new statutes supplement provisions on special and other support given to learners.
-The aim is to enhance early, timely and planned pro-active support to pupils’ learning and growth.
+However, the provisions on learner welfare services and data protection were applied from August 2010.
+The new statutes supplement provisions on special and other support for learners.
+The aim is to enhance early, timely and planned pro-active support for learning and growth.
 Education providers had adopted the revised curricula by August 2011.